top of page

 • Language

 The punctuation, letters, and numerals that are recognized when you tap a particular key determine the keyboard's Language.
-Usually, this Language is printed on top of the keys themselves, but it is possible to change the Language in your computer's settings so that it interprets a keyboard's default Language differently.
+Usually, this Language is printed on top of the keycaps themselves, but it is possible to change the Language in your computer's settings so that it interprets a keyboard's default Language differently.
+Common keyboard languages vary based on geographic area, but it is important to note that keyboard languages are not the same as spoken or written languages.
+For example, a person wishing to type in English may use a QWERTY, COLEMAN, or DVORAK keyboard language.
+All three of these keyboard languages use English letters, but arrange them in different ways.

 Note that I have not mentioned other properties of keyboards, such as the connection method (wireless/wired) and the lighting package (LED underglow or no).
 That is because I will be focusing on the three primary keyboard properties in this blog post.
 Now that we have familiarized ourselves with these terms, we are ready to move on.